James Rosenberg, DC

 Along with the treatment he provides, Dr. Rosenberg educates his patients about their musculoskeletal health.
 He also suggests ways that they can make changes in their lifestyle to avoid strain on their muscles, bones and joints.

 “The goals of chiropractic care depend on the goals of the patient,” notes Dr. Rosenberg.
-“Oftentimes we can diagnose and begin to treat the source of the patient’s problem during his or her time at Cancer Treatment Centers of America at Midwestern Regional Medical Center.
-Once the patient has completed treatment at the hospital and returned home, we can make arrangements for him or her to continue chiropractic care with a local chiropractor.”
+“Oftentimes we can diagnose and begin to treat the source of the patient’s problem during his or her time at the hospital.
+Once the patient has completed treatment and returned home, we can make arrangements for him or her to continue chiropractic care with a local chiropractor.”

 Outpatients and caregivers interested in receiving chiropractic care from Dr. Rosenberg do not need a medical referral.
 Inpatients need a medical referral from their medical oncologist or internist.
 Some cancer patients may have restrictions on the extent of chiropractic care they can receive, such as patients who have bone metastasis.

-Dr. Rosenberg earned a doctorate of chiropractic medicine degree from the National College of Chiropractic (now known as the National University of Health Sciences).
-He completed bachelor of science degrees in biology and human anatomy at Fairleigh Dickinson University in New Jersey.
+Dr. Rosenberg earned a Doctorate of Chiropractic Medicine from National University of Health Sciences, formerly known as the National College of Chiropractic.
+He completed Bachelor of Science in Biology and Human Anatomy at Fairleigh Dickinson University in New Jersey.

-Dr. Rosenberg is a Diplomate of the National Board of Chiropractic Examiners and a member of the American Chiropractic Association and the Illinois Chiropractic Society.
+Dr. Rosenberg is a Diplomate of the National Board of Chiropractic Examiners.
 He also serves on the advisory board of the American College for Advancement of Medicine and the integrative practice council of the American Chiropractic Association.